-- Promote children's understanding about their responsibility to care for the environment. - o Comply with all applicable local, state, and federal environmental regulations. - o Embed a culture of sustainability in daily routines, procedures and practices. - o Provide staff with professional development in the area of sustainability. - o Continually seek to improve the environmental performance of the service. - o Engage families and suppliers in meeting sustainability objectives. - Actively promote reducing, reusing and recycling. - Encourage families to introduce sustainable practices at home. - o Use limited resources, including paper, energy and water, as efficiently as possible. - Encourage children to become environmentally responsible and show respect for the environment through intentional teaching and the educational program. - o Include as many natural elements as possible in play, e.g., mud, trees, sand, water - Utilise recycling stations and recycling bins. - Reuse recyclable materials. - Collect waste materials for play from local businesses. - o Build connections with the local community.
+- Children are encouraged to respect the environment and participate in experiences that build their understanding of the responsibilities necessary for a sustainable future. - Strategies to support these objectives include but are not limited to: - Appoint a Green Team or Sustainability Leader. - Embed sustainable practices into service operations. - o Develop and monitor sustainability action plans. - o Promote children's understanding about their responsibility to care for the environment. - Comply with all applicable local, state, and federal environmental regulations. - Embed a culture of sustainability in daily routines, procedures and practices. - Provide staff with professional development in the area of sustainability. - Continually seek to improve the environmental performance of the service. - o Engage families and suppliers in meeting sustainability objectives. - Actively promote reducing, reusing and recycling. - o Encourage families to introduce sustainable practices at home. - Use limited resources, including paper, energy and water, as efficiently as possible. - Encourage children to become environmentally responsible and show respect for the environment through intentional teaching and the educational program. - Include as many natural elements as possible in play, e.g., mud, trees, sand, water - Utilise recycling stations and recycling bins. - Reuse recyclable materials. - o Collect waste materials for play from local businesses. - Build connections with the local community.